 Method 1b (identical to JVET-O0265 method 1): select MVB, when both ref picture list are identical.

-Method 2: select MVA or MVB depending on partitioning direction and it does not depend on whether ref picture list are the same or not to each motion vector.
+Method 2: select MVA or MVB depending on partitioning direction and it does not depend on whether ref picture lists are the same or not to each motion vector.
 The larger coding loss in LDB case is that because the motion field of the entire TPM

 Identical proposal: JVET-O0660 method 1 / JVET-O0329 method 2.